wp-plugins/hackadelic-sliding-notes/readme.txt

 [brand new shiny website](http://slidingnotes.hackadelic.com/ "Sliding Note's Development Website").

->The next generation of Sliding Notes is being rewritten from scratch, based on an entirely new concept that will enable cool features like linkability, sinnability, and more.
+>The next generation of Sliding Notes is being rewritten from scratch, based on an entirely new concept that will enable cool features like linkability, skinnability, and more.

 >Naturally, it will be inevitable that some of the things will work differently than before, so users may have to adapt this or that (most probably CSS code).